 During oil and gas extraction, brines are also brought to the surface.
-Brines are separated from hydrocarbons at the surface and reinjected into the same or similar underground formations for disposal.
+Brines are separated from hydrocarbons at the surface and reinjected into the same or similar underground formations for salt water disposal.
 Wastewater from hydraulic fracturing activities can also be injected into Class II wells.

 Class II wells are used to inject fluids associated with oil and gas production.
 Injection of fluids is typically thousands of feet below the surface into rock formations isolated from underground sources of drinking water.

 Fluids consisting of brine, freshwater, steam, polymers, or carbon dioxide are injected into oil-bearing formations to recover residual oil and in limited applications, natural gas.

 The injected fluids thin (decrease the viscosity) or displace small amounts of extractable oil and gas.
 Oil and gas is then available for recovery.
 In a typical configuration, a single injection well is surrounded by multiple production wells that bring oil and gas to the surface.